Data flow in the NNAP

 - Does an admitted baby have one or more episodes of bloodstream infection, characterised by one or more positive blood cultures taken, after 72 hours of age?

-- Does a baby born at less than 32 weeks’ gestational age experience any form of intraventricular haemorrhage?
+- Does a baby born at less than 32 weeks’ gestational age have a complete intraventricular haemorrhage (IVH) scan within 28 days of birth?
+(Missing data outlier)

 Trust quality account information